dapr/blog/daprblog/content/posts/2021/autonavi/index.md

 ### Connecting existing backend services

-To leverage existing backend services, our FaaS must have the capability to invoke these services which leverage Alibaba's middleware.
-A direct approach would be to use the middleware SDKs in our FaaS applications, but a hard requirement for our FaaS and serverless scenarios is keeping it lightweight as to meet our fast start-up and scaling needs.
+To leverage existing backend services which generally are Micro-service, our FaaS must have the capability to invoke these Micro-services which developed base on our RPC framework.
+A direct approach would be to use our RPC framework SDKs in our FaaS applications, but a hard requirement for our FaaS and serverless scenarios is keeping it lightweight as to meet our fast start-up and scaling needs.
 We also wanted to avoid having the application become bloated due to a large number of SDKs that were integrated into the code base.

 This is where Dapr's lightweight footprint was very helpful.
 In addition, leveraging Dapr's APIs helped us avoid using any SDK libraries in our code.